isaacnmm/pestpolicy-hugo2XX/content/posts/spider-bite-vs-bed-bug-bite/index.md

 layout: post
 ---

 Have you ever woken up with a bite/s on your body and wondered what could be the cause?
-The worst arises when you imagine having a bedbug or a [spider bite](https://www.webmd. com/skin-problems-and-treatments/ss/slideshow-spider-bites).
-How can you differentiate the two if it's the case for you?
+The worst arises when you imagine having a bedbug or a [spider bite](https://www.webmd.com/skin-problems-and-treatments/ss/slideshow-spider-bites).How can you differentiate the two if it's the case for you?

 **Check on indicators such as the physical appearance of the bite, size of the bite mark, the number of bites on the surface/body, duration of bite to heal, location of the bite as well as the degree of pain instilled when you got bitten. ** - **Further, you will need to observe the frequency of bite, biting time, and severity of the bite on the victim. ** - **Upon bite identification, it's necessary to undertake proper bite treatment.